The Minister has ten minutes.

 That is the Minister's ten seconds.

 I thank Deputy Gannon.
-He has been very constructively in this process.
+He has been very constructive in this process.
 He highlighted the digital inequities.
 I know other people did, but the Deputy kept in touch with me and raised it.
 I thank him for that.

 I call Deputy Gino Kenny.